fahrim27/Java.snakeGame-Simple.test/README.md

 # Snake
-Java implementation of Snake with difficulty settings.
+Java implementation of Snake Game with difficulty settings.